arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 **Important**: Maintenance mode is supported from versions 3.3.8/3.2.14.

-You have to main choices when performing an upgrade of the Active-Failover setup: Upgrade while incurring a leader to follower switch (with reduced down-time) or an upgrade with no leader follower switch.
+You have two main choices when performing an upgrade of the Active-Failover setup:
+- Upgrade while incurring a leader to follower switch (with reduced down-time)
+- An upgrade with no leader follower switch.

 Turning the maintenance mode _on_ will enable the latter case.
 You might have a short amount of downtime during the leader upgrade, but there will be no potential loss of _acknowledged_ operations.

 To enable the maintenance mode means to essentially disable the Agency supervision for a limited amount of time during the upgrade procedure.
 The following API calls will activate and de-activate the Maintenance mode of the Supervision job:

 You might use _curl_ to send the API call.